yunIO MCP Integration with Microsoft Copilot

 In the Security tab, select the authentication type for the MCP server.

-- If Anonymous is enabled in the yunIO access settings, select No authentication.
+- If Anonymous access is enabled in yunIO, select No authentication.
 When using the custom connector, no authentication is required.

-- If Authenticated is enabled in the yunIO access settings, select Basic authentication.
+- If Authenticated access is enabled in yunIO, select Basic authentication.
 When using the custom connector, provide the credentials of a yunIO user.

-- If Request credentials from callers when running services is enabled in the yunIO connection settings, select Basic authentication.
+- If Request credentials from callers when running services is enabled in the SAP connection, select Basic authentication.
 When using the custom connector, provide the credentials of an SAP dialog user.

-- If Anonymous is enabled in the yunIO access settings, select No authentication.
+- If Anonymous access is enabled in yunIO, select No authentication.
 When using the custom connector, no authentication is required.

 - Click Create connector.